pocc/tshark.dev/content/analyze/tshark_analysis.md

 device may be violating one, you can use Wireshark to analyze the packets.
 You can then compare the actual bytes that you see transmitted to the RFC or spec on the subject.

-## Talking about Packet Analysis

-When communicating your findings to others, you should include a couple things to make it easier to understand the problem:

-- Devices/interfaces you gathered data off of.
-Include topologies as appropriate.
-- Identify the filters that are relevant (or send the pcap pre-filtered)